Biden accepts mayor's invitation to visit East Palestine, Ohio, a year after train derailment

 Reforms have been proposed in Congress but the bill calling for federal standards for trackside detectors that help spot mechanical problems, additional inspections by qualified workers and at least two people on every freight train crew has stalled.
 The railroads have lobbied against several of the provisions they believe aren't related to this crash, and many Republicans pushed to wait until after the final National Transportation Safety Board report on the derailment later this year.

+“In the past, there have been times when Congress stood up against the railroad lobby and stepped up on railroad safety.
+They should do that now,'' Transportation Secretary Pete Buttigieg said in a call with reporters Wednesday.

-Associated Press writers Josh Funk in Omaha, Neb., and Patrick Orsagos in East Palestine, Ohio, contributed to this report.
+Associated Press writers Josh Funk in Omaha, Neb., Patrick Orsagos in East Palestine, Ohio, and Matthew Daly in Washitngton contributed to this report.

 Credit: AP